w3c/wai-website/pages/about/groups/agwg.md

 For details of the current work, see the [AG Working Group wiki](https://www.w3.org/WAI/GL/wiki/Main_Page).

+### WCAG 3

+Work on developing WCAG 3 takes place in many task forces and subgroups of the AG Working Group.
+For information about the WCAG 3 timelines and publication plan, see [WCAG 3 Timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline).

+WCAG 3 is still years away from becoming a W3C standard.
+For more information, see [WCAG 3 Introduction](https://www.w3.org/WAI/standards-guidelines/wcag/wcag3-intro/).

 ### WCAG 2.2

 The [WCAG 2.x Backlog Task Force](/about/groups/task-forces/wcag2x-backlog/) maintains WCAG 2.x (WCAG versions 2.0, 2.1, and 2.2) for the AG Working Group.
 This includes reviewing public comments on WCAG 2.x and improving the following supporting documents: